IshaA1310/TechSquare/techsquare-web/web/starting2.md

 app.jsx 👈 provider this store
 create slices (multiple slices) 👉 UserSlice createSlice({});

+After Login then, navigate to feed page 🛞 /login -> / {feed}
+useNavigate (hook)
+then define feed page route ©️

+👉Then, we are doing some refactoring into our project structure and code👈
+1. Constants url define into another file just like (.env)
+2. In react, we are worked under the components.
+3.
-🔙 Backend side issue with CORS 🔙

-bcz we have 2 diff port number with same origin. npm install cors (take reference from express cors documentation) use as a middleware cors issue
+🔙 Backend side issue with CORS 🔙 bcz we have 2 diff port number with same origin. npm install cors (take reference from express cors documentation) use as a middleware cors issue